 The gum pockets (where the teeth and gums meet) can develop built up plaque and tartar that cause a bacterial infection or periodontal disease.
 Scaling and root planing (also known as deep periodontal cleaning) is performed when gum pockets become more than 5 millimeters deep to restore the health of the gums and teeth as well as prevent further problems.
 The scaler removes the plaque and tartar from below the gum line, and then the tooth is planed or smoothed to prevent future build up.
 In some cases, pocket irrigation and antibiotics may be added to the treatment to improve and prolong the results of scaling and root planing.
-Smile Design Dental Spa offers scaling and root planing treatments at their offices in Mount Kisco and Brewster, NY with board-certified cosmetic and general dentist Dr. Stacie Calian.
+Smile Design Dental Spa offers scaling and root planing treatments at their office in Mount Kisco, NY with board-certified cosmetic and general dentist Dr. Stacie Calian.

 What to Expect

 Scaling and root planing is performed in the dentist’s office with local anesthesia on the areas being treated and/or sedation to help the patient remain calm and comfortable.
 Dr. Calian and her skilled team also provide DentalVibe®, which uses vibration technology to help decrease injection pain.
 The dentist begins by using a manual scaling tool or an ultrasonic cleaner to reach all areas of the gum pocket to remove the plaque and tartar that has built up.
 Once the gum pocket is cleaned, the dentist will smooth or plane the surface of the tooth to minimize areas where plaque and tartar can become trapped.
 Once the gum pockets are clean and smooth, they can begin to heal and reattach properly to the tooth root.
 If needed, the gum pockets can be deep cleaned with oral irrigation and antibiotics can be applied to protect against bacterial infections.